cloudmesh/classes/docs/source/ubuntu.rst

 * https://www.virtualbox.org/wiki/Downloads

 After you have installed virtualbox you also need to use an image.
-For this calss we will be using ubuntu Desktop 16.04 which you can find
+For this class we will be using ubuntu Desktop 16.04 which you can find
 at:

 * http://www.ubuntu.com/download/desktop